werf/werf/docs/pages/how_to/artifacts.md

 ## Optimize sample application with artifacts

-The dappfile above can be optimized to improve the efficiency of the build process.
+The config above can be optimized to improve the efficiency of the build process.

 The only the files in the `/app` folder are needed to run the application.
 So we don't need Go itself and downloaded packages.
-The use of [dapp artifacts]({{ site.baseurl }}/reference/build/artifact_directive.html) makes it possible to import only specified files into another image.
+The use of [werf artifacts]({{ site.baseurl }}/reference/build/artifact_directive.html) makes it possible to import only specified files into another image.

 ### Building

-Replace `dappfile.yml` with the following content:
+Replace `werf.yaml` with the following content:

 {% raw %}
 ```yaml